WrightGroupSRI/HelloWorldPlugin/README.md

 Be sure to modify your devcontainer.json file to specify the new image version.
 ### Qt Designer
 Plugin interfaces can be created using Qt Designer 4.8.7 to generate ".ui" files.
 Qt Designer can be launched from inside the Dev Container by typing "designer" in the Terminal.

+### Dev Container Lifecycle
+The Dev Container built using VS Code, as documented in the Typical workflow section above, is managed by VS Code.
+It may be rebuilt if the devcontainer.json file is changed, or on request using the "Rebuild Container" or "Rebuild and Reopen in Container" commands.
+A previously built Dev Container may be reused without rebuilding (if the devcontainer.json hasn't changed) using the "Reopen in Container" command.